flame-engine/flame/doc/flame/components.md

 ### Component Keys

-Components can have identification key that allows them to be retrived from the component tree, from any point of the tree.
+Components can have identification key that allows them to be retrieved from the component tree, from any point of the tree.

 To register a component with a key, simply pass it to the `key` attribute on the component's